Pete Ricketts: 2020 session

-Ricketts called the 2021 session "historic", as it fulfilled multiple priorities he highlighted in his January 2021 State of the State address.
-These included property and veterans tax relief, broadband infrastructure, and locking in the state's budget.
-The session limited budget growth to 2.4% annually.
-Ricketts's veterans tax relief program gave Nebraska veterans a 100% exemption on military retirement benefits.
-Ricketts signed legislation to support military spouses licensed in another state to obtain teaching permits after moving to Nebraska.
-He signed into law a bill that gives private schools $3 million in funding for textbook loans and $1 billion to support public K-12 education.
-Ricketts also passed career scholarship reform, giving public, private, and community colleges and universities state scholarship support.

-2022 session

-After the 2022 legislative session, Ricketts praised the senators for passing legislation on his priorities.
-The legislature authorized construction of a canal to protect Nebraska's legal entitlement to South Platte River flowing into the state from Colorado.
-Ricketts also signed bills to further develop Nebraska's water infrastructure, construct new marinas at Lake McConaughy and Lewis and Clark Lake, and create a 3,600-acre reservoir between Lincoln and Omaha.

 U.S. Senate (2023–present)

 2006 election

 Final results by county in 2006:

 Ricketts was the 2006 Republican nominee for the U.S. Senate seat held by Democrat Ben Nelson.
 His opponents in the primary were former Nebraska Attorney General Don Stenberg and former state Republican chairman David Kramer.
 Ricketts spent nearly $5 million of his own money, outspending his opponents 10–1 in winning the nomination.

 Ricketts received some high-profile campaign assistance, most notably from President George W. Bush and Vice President Dick Cheney.
 Bush appeared at a campaign rally for Ricketts on November 5, 2006, just days before the election, in Grand Island, Nebraska.

 Ricketts ran on a conservative platform, emphasizing fiscal responsibility, immigration reform, and agriculture, as well as championing a socially conservative platform opposing same-sex marriage and abortion.
 In all, he contributed $11,302,078 of his own money to his campaign, triggering the Millionaire's Amendment, which allowed his opponent to raise larger amounts from each donor.
 He spent more money than any Senate candidate in Nebraska history, but lost to Nelson by a margin of 36%–64%.